ZupIT/nimbus-docs/readme.md

 - Better auto deserialization for components in Android.
 - A more intuitive way for creating custom actions and custom operations without having to manually deserialize the property map.
 - Navigation: bug fixes in Android and Navigation Parameters.
-- Grids in the layout lib for Nimbus SwiftUI.
 - Hot reloading between the backend lib and the frontend libs.

 ## Getting started